esauvisky/alt-tab-current-monitor/README.md

 The extension provides several configuration options:

 ### Monitor Selection
-- **Use mouse pointer monitor**: When enabled, the "current monitor" is the one where your mouse pointer is located.
-When disabled (default), it's the monitor with the focused window.
+- **Use mouse pointer monitor**: When enabled (default), the "current monitor" is the one where your mouse pointer is located.
+When disabled, it's the monitor with the focused window.

 ### Window Behavior
-- **Current workspace only**: When enabled, Alt+Tab will only show windows from the current workspace.
 - **Keep focus on current monitor when switching workspaces**: Prevents focus from jumping to windows on other monitors when switching workspaces.

 ### Debugging